 - Pre-screen group members: Group members may have various needs, experiences, or personalities.
 It is helpful to screen each potential patient to make sure every member can benefit from group therapy and that their needs match the goals of the group.

 - Create detailed consent forms: Group telebehavioral or telemental health sessions involve multiple people and are conducted outside of a controlled setting like an office.
-Patient consent forms should be available online.
-The consent forms should outline any associated risks, benefits, and limits to confidentiality.
+Patient consent forms should be available online and should outline any associated risks, benefits, and limits to confidentiality.

 - Develop group guidelines: Make clear ground rules covering what is acceptable and what is not.
 Some common ground rules include requiring all participants to have their camera on, attend from a room where they can be alone during the session, and use the digital “raise hand” feature (or raise their hand) when they want to speak.
 Address housekeeping and logistical topics too, like how many missed sessions are allowed and how to contact the group leader(s).

 - Select your settings and technology: Choose the telehealth video platform that best suits your needs for encryption and privacy, user controls, and more.
-Go through all of the settings ahead of time to select the options that provide the highest level of privacy.
-Think about what will help you and the group communicate effectively such as screen sharing options or a virtual whiteboard.
+Review the settings ahead of time to make sure participants know how to use the technology and select the options that provide the most privacy.
+Think about any tools that will help you and the group communicate effectively such as screen sharing options or a virtual whiteboard.